 Additional Information on OpenCV and Bitbar AKAZE Fork

-The above example is dependent on the AKAZE algorithm to find out the matching keypoints between two images and then store them into a JSON file.
+The above example is dependent on the AKAZE algorithm to find out the matching key points between two images and then store them in a JSON file.
 The example also uses OpenCV Java to process the JSON files with key points to find homography.

 AkazeImageFinder.java class will run akaze_match, and then it will use the key points from JSON so that it can identify a given image inside a scenery and return the results found.

-In this example, we will be using a specific image from ./queryimages/folder.
+In this example, we will be using a specific image from the ./queryimages/folder.

-After the image is found, the test script can be tapped on, dragged or interacted with the game.
+After the image is found, the test script can be tapped on, dragged, or interacted with in the game.

 This class also has various functions to work with and manipulate the image captured.
-Some of the examples of this function are:
+Some examples of this function are:

 // returns the corners of the image if found, or null if no image was found